Pinkish-Warrior/gmail-mcp-server/README.md

 }
 ```

+4. Validate the JSON syntax:
+    ```bash
+    # macOS/Linux
+    cat ~/Library/Application\ Support/Claude/claude_desktop_config.json | python -m json.tool
+    # Should output formatted JSON without errors
+    ```

-4. Restart Claude Desktop.
+5. Restart Claude Desktop.
 The AI assistant will now have access to the `Gmail` server and its tools.

 ## Example Usage with Claude Desktop